pro9430/sample/README.md

 # sample
-to learn about github basic
+To learn about github basic.